 - Identify and develop strategic, sustainable relationships with sources of appropriate volunteers

-- Create volunteer training and procedures manual
+- Implement and revise volunteer training and procedures manuals

 - Develop volunteer screening and “hiring” tools and procedures

-- Develop and implement a volunteer recruitment strategy
+- Improve APM FBC’s volunteer recruitment strategy

 - Develop system for tracking skill development of and providing feedback to volunteers, and ways to recognize volunteer contributions